hjalmar/standalone-router/README.md

 ```

 ### Triggering error
-The reponse object exposes an error `Function` that wil trigger an error for that route.
+The reponse object exposes an error `Function` that will trigger an error for that route.
 The function takes an optonal argument of properties that will be exposed in the catch callback.
 ```js
 app.get('/:slug', (req, res) => {
   // here you have access to the params from the request object